 What is a nonexempt employee?

 As implied, nonexempt employees are not excused from the FLSA rules.
 That means they need to receive overtime pay if they work more than a 40-hour workweek.

 Be sure to check with your state regulations for specific guidance, though.
 For example, if you’re an employer in California, overtime kicks in if a nonexempt employee works eight hours or more in a single day, not just at the 40-hour tipping point.

 What is the difference between nonexempt and exempt employees?

 As mentioned above, exempt employees are excused from FLSA laws, while nonexempt employees are not excused from FLSA laws.
 Generally, employees classified as exempt are paid an annual salary and not entitled to overtime and may not need to be paid minimum wage, while nonexempt employees are paid hourly and are entitled to overtime pay and minimum wage.

 State law plays a role in setting the difference between exempt and nonexempt employees.
 The type of work an employee performs, as well as their industry, plays a role in the distinction.

-A job title can help clarify, too.
-That’s because paying overtime rates to an executive whose duties usually involve working more than 40 hours per week – often far more than 40 hours per week – could prove close to impossible for even the most cash-flush businesses.
+A job title and job description can help clarify, too.
+That’s because paying overtime rates to a professional employee like an executive whose duties usually involve working more than 40 hours per week—often far more than 40 hours per week—could prove close to impossible for even the most cash-flush businesses.

 This chart breaks down the differences between exempt and nonexempt employees: